2013 Lexus GX Performance

 Handling and Braking

-Reviewers say the Lexus GX offers a comfortable, composed ride, however, one critic says that the ride isn’t as good as what some Lexus models offer.
-Some reviewers note that the GX still feels like a truck, in that it exhibits a fair amount of body roll through turns and doesn’t offer a lot of steering feedback.
-One critic says the brake pedal is very sensitive, but the brakes overall are plenty strong.
+Reviewers say the Lexus GX offers a comfortable, composed ride.
+However, some reviewers note that the GX still feels like a truck, in that it exhibits a fair amount of body roll through turns and doesn’t offer a lot of steering feedback.
+One critic says the brake pedal is very sensitive, but most think the brakes are strong overall.

 - "Because the 2013 Lexus GX 460 is a body-on-frame SUV, it drives more like a truck than car-based crossovers.
 Still, the GX manages to impress with a refined, smooth ride and respectable handling.
 Those who like to take corners more aggressively, however, will notice ample body roll and intervention from the stability control system." -- Edmunds